Frequently Asked Questions

 It’s very possible that we have photographed at your venue previously.
 We’ve photographed weddings throughout the USA and all over the world.
 In California, we’ve photographed weddings in Los Angeles, Half Moon Bay, Santa Cruz, San Jose, Palo Alto, San Mateo, Menlo Park, San Francisco, Oakland, Berkeley, Livermore, Sacramento, San Luis Obispo, Nevada City, Fallen Leaf Lake, Marin County, Yolo County, Napa, Sonoma, Lake Tahoe, and Mt.
 Shasta.
 That being the case, we are blessed with so many amazing wedding venues in the San Francisco Bay area that it’s also very possible we have not yet photographed a wedding at your venue.

-Our advice to you is simple: do not choose your photographer based on whether they have photographed at your venue before or not.
+Our advice to you is simple: do not choose your wedding photographer based on whether they have photographed at your venue before or not.
 Familiarity with your venue should be one data point that is considered as a lower priority on your checklist.

-In our professional opinion, more important criteria should include: 1) the photographer’s style and experience overall; 2) ask any photographer to show you “full weddings” so you can get a sense for their actual quality and proficiency – especially in low light settings; 3) consider reviews & referrals from their past clients; 4) have a video chat or meet with the photographer and read what past clients have written about the person’s demeanor and business dependability – the wrong personality type or a person who is not good at the business side of photography can lead to both heartache and disappointment.
+In our professional opinion, more important criteria should include: 1) the photographer’s style and experience overall; 2) ask any photographer to show you “full weddings” so you can get a sense for their actual quality and proficiency – especially in low light settings; 3) consider reviews & referrals from their past clients; 4) have a video chat or meet with the wedding photographer and read what past clients have written about the person’s demeanor and business dependability – the wrong personality type or a person who is not good at the business side of wedding photography can lead to both heartache and disappointment.

 Yes, definitely.
-Many of our clients decide to include photo storytelling for their rehearsal dinner or welcome party as part of their photo collection.
+Many of our wedding clients decide to include photo storytelling for their rehearsal dinner or welcome party as part of their photo collection.

 We highly recommend considering this as an option for your wedding.
 Most all of our destination wedding photography collections include coverage for the welcome party and/or rehearsal dinner.
+Check out this amazing beach welcome party from a 5 day destination wedding at Rancho Santana in Nicaragua.

 As visual storytellers, we find that photos from the welcome party are a very powerful way to begin the story.
-In addition, it’s very helpful for your friends and family to have the opportunity to become familiar with having a wedding photojournalist documenting the celebration.
+In addition, it’s very helpful for your friends and family to have the opportunity to become familiar with having wedding photographers documenting the celebration.
 Often, it can take a little time for folks to become comfortable with the notion of someone making photographs of them where they don’t have to ‘stop and look at the camera’.

 The rehearsal dinner or welcome party is a perfect way to achieve this level of comfort and trust.
-As wedding photojournalists, we believe that trust is very important to our image creation process.
+As wedding photographers, we believe that trust is very important to our image creation process.
 Once people are comfortable with our presence as photographers, they tend to simply be themselves allowing our creative team to capture moments that are real, genuine, intimate, and authentic.

 Yes and yes and yes.